AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     ![ui.frontend commerce folder](../assets/style-cif-component/ui-frontend-commerce-folder.png)

     Notice that there are multiple Sass (`.scss`) files beneath the folder.
-These are the Commerce specific styles for each of the Commerce components.
+These files are the Commerce-specific styles for each of the Commerce components.

 1. Open the file `_productteaser.scss`.